LucasRosen/odin-recipes/README.md

 # odin-recipes
 Recipe page made to practice html and css.

-Features 3 cocktails from the Overwatch cookbook.
+Features 3 drinks from the Overwatch cookbook.